daemon251/Ultrakill-UltraTimeManipulation/README.md

+# OVERVIEW

+This mod was inspired by the game 'Katana Zero', which has a prominent slowdown mechanic.
+This mod provides a way to slow down time, similar to how it is done in Katana Zero.

 # WARNING - THIS MOD IS IN DEVELOPMENT.

 It should be properly functional, but issues may arise especially because this is the first plugin I have published.
 Feel free to reach out to me if you encounter issues. discord: daemon8363